 Use the Port Forwarding menu to configure the router to forward incoming protocols to computers on your local network.
 In addition to servers for specific applications, you can also specify a Default DMZ Server to which all other incoming protocols are forwarded.
-The DMZ Server is configured in the WAN Setup menu as discussed in "Configuring the WAN Setup Options" on page 8-11.
+The DMZ Server is configured in the WAN Setup Menu.